Keep up with the latest hiring trends!

 Recruitment NOT HR

-We are asking the database to search for candidates who have the word “Recruitment” in their profile, but to exclude any candidates that also have the word “HR” in their profile and those who just have the word “HR” in their profile.
-Meaning we are looking to find candidates who fall just on the right-hand side of the Venn diagram:
+We are asking the database to search for candidates who have the word “Recruitment” in their profile, but to exclude any that also have the word “HR” in their profile and those who just have the word “HR” in their profile.
+This means we are looking to find candidates who fall just on the left-hand side of the Venn diagram:

-Using NOT enables us to remove false positives from our candidate searches, as by using NOT we are filtering our search and removing irrelevant results:
+Using NOT enables us to remove false positives from our candidate searches by eliminating irrelevant results.

-REMEMBER: Each of the 3 Boolean operators should always be written in UPPER CASE.
+REMEMBER: Each of the three above Boolean operators should always be written in UPPER CASE.
 If not, they will not work.

 When using Boolean search, there is no way to determine how the computer will solve our equation.
-This means that in order to get the most relevant result for us, we have to use something called parentheses to tell the computer what to solve first.
-This is where using brackets comes into our Boolean search.
+This means that in order to get the most relevant result for us, we have to use parentheses to tell the computer what to solve first.
+This is where using brackets comes into play.

 talent OR hr AND recruitment

 Do I mean to say I want to find someone who has either the keyword “talent” or the keyword “HR” on their profile, and has the word “recruitment” too?
 Or do I mean that they have to have “talent” or the combination of “HR” and “recruitment”?
 You see, the absence of brackets makes it impossible for the database to know what you mean.
-Watch how the meaning changes when you add brackets.
+Watch how things change when you add brackets.

 In the following example, I have told the database that I need to find someone who has either “talent” or “HR” or both, and that they also need to have “recruitment”: